djschroeder/DatabaseProjects/SocialNetwork/README.md

 - The project demonstrates fundamental database operations and user interface design.

 ## **Development and Collaboration**
 Developed collaboratively using GitHub and Discord.
-Individual contributions are specified in the *project documentation*.
+Individual contributions are specified in the [design document](https://github.com/djschroeder/DatabaseProjects/blob/main/SocialNetwork/CMPUT%20291%20Mini-Project%201%20Design%20Doc.pdf)

 ## **Note**
 This project is for educational purposes, part of the CMPUT 291 course at the University of Alberta.